 Gregor Samsa’s apartment had the same layout as Franz Kafka’s

-For those who are familiar with the story of Gregor Samsa in The Metamorphosis, this is a strange and captivating fact.
+For those who are familiar with the story of the character Gregor Samsa in The Metamorphosis, this is a strange and captivating fact.
 It’s quite interesting to consider Gregor’s rooms, the kitchen, and the rooms in which the lodgers stayed and instead place Kafka within them.

 He has an adjective named after him–Kafkaesque